 Income Statement

-The income statement is your live profit and loss for any date range, built on accrual double-entry data so it ties to the rest of your books.
-Revenue and expense ledgers roll up into sections and subtotals — Gross Profit, Operating Income, and Net Income — and you can split the period into month, quarter, or year columns.
-Expand any account to see the customers or vendors behind it, then drill into the individual transactions.
+The income statement is your live profit and loss for any date range — revenue and expenses roll into Gross Profit, Operating Income, and Net Income.
+Group by month, quarter, or year; expand accounts to see counterparties and drill into transactions.

 Key capabilities